prashant31191/poiuy-app/q-municate-android-master/README.md

-# Q-municate
+# poiuy-app
-Q-municate is a code of a chat application with a wide range of communication features included (such as messaging, file transfer, push notifications, audio/video calls). http://q-municate.com/
+poiuy-app is a code of a chat application with a wide range of communication features included (such as messaging, file transfer, push notifications, audio/video calls). http://q-municate.com/

 We are happy to offer you a chat application out of the box.
 You can customize this application to on your needs (with attribution as stated in the license).
 QuickBlox is used for the backend http://quickblox.com.
-Find more information about Q-municate Android in our  [Developers section](http://quickblox.com/developers/Q-municate#Q-municate_Android)
+Find more information about poiuy-app Android in our  [Developers section](http://quickblox.com/developers/poiuy-app#Q-municate_Android)

 ## Software Environment
 * The Android application runs on Android 4.2+